WhiteShadow13/FIJJJAL/rfid/readme.md

 ![Structure of the card](https://plaisirarduino.fr/arduino/wp-content/uploads/2018/07/contenue-RFID.png "RFID card structure")

-<span style="color:red">Don't write the last block of each sector</span> because sometime it can't be modified because it contains the UID.
+`Don't write the block 0` because sometime it can't be modified because it contains the UID.
 Some cards allow to modify the UID and others don't.

 `Don't write the last block of each sector` because it can make the card unuseable (example : sector 1 block 7, sector 2 block 11, ...).